-The FAO collects and disseminates food commodity prices via the Food Price Monitoring and Analysis database, including price warnings (FAO, 2019a4; Baquenado, 20155).
-Methodologies to identify abnormal prices for five cereal products as part of SDG indicator 2.c.16 have been developed but data is not consistently collected and reported (United Nations, 2019; FAO, 2019b).
+The FAO collects and disseminates food commodity prices via the Food Price Monitoring and Analysis database, including price warnings (FAO, 2019a4; Baquenado, 2015).
+Methodologies to identify abnormal prices for five cereal products as part of SDG indicator 2.c.15 have been developed but data is not consistently collected and reported (United Nations, 2019; FAO, 2019b).

-In their analysis of the relationships between conflicts, food price and climate across Africa, Hong and Pak (2017) find that (i) higher rates of conflict are expected in markets with higher food prices; (ii) violence raises the average price of commodities in markets; (iii) anomalously dry conditions are associated with increased frequencies of conflict; and (iv) decreased rainfall exerts an indirect effect on conflict through its impact on commodity prices.
+In their analysis of the relationships between conflicts, food price and climate across Africa, Raleigh et al. (2015) find that (i) higher rates of conflict are expected in markets with higher food prices; (ii) violence raises the average price of commodities in markets; (iii) anomalously dry conditions are associated with increased frequencies of conflict; and (iv) decreased rainfall exerts an indirect effect on conflict through its impact on commodity prices.

 Notes: Occurrences entered into the Emergeny Events Database.
 An event is entered as a disaster if it meets at least one of the following criteria: 10 or more people dead, 100 or more people affected, the declaration of a state of emergeny, or a call for international assistance.

-As a response to the 2030 Agenda, UNCTAD launched a BioTrade Initiative in 1996 to foster trade as an incentive for biodiversity conservation and improved economic and social welfare, particularly in developing countries.
-To encourage sustainable trade activities, UNCTAD developed the BioTrade Principles and Criteria (P&C) (UNCTAD, 2007) which encompasses environmental, social and economic sustainability principles and criteria.
-These P&C are the cornerstone of BioTrade work and guide the collection, production, transformation and commercialization of products and services derived from biodiversity.
+As a response to the 2030 Agenda, UNCTAD’s BioTrade Initiative – which has been fostering trade as an incentive for biodiversity conservation and improved economic and social welfare, particularly in developing countries for over two decades – has been amplifying its efforts to encourage sustainable trade activities.
+In 2007, UNCTAD developed the BioTrade Principles and Criteria (UNCTAD, 2007) which encompasses environmental, social and economic sustainability principles and criteria.
+These P&C are the cornerstone work of BioTrade to guide the collection, production, transformation and commercialization of products and services derived from biodiversity.
 UNCTAD and BioTrade partners focus on creating an enabling environment for BioTrade businesses to flourish and enhance their capacities for sustainable sourcing, access and benefit sharing and trade in value-added products and services.

 BioTrade is being implemented in over 50 countries in Asia, Africa, the Americas and Europe in sectors such as personal care, phytopharma, food, fashion, ornamental flora and fauna, handicrafts, textiles and natural fibres, sustainable tourism, and forestry-based carbon credit activities (UNCTAD, 2016).
-As of 2015, sales by BioTrade companies and initiatives amounted to US$4.8 billion showing a very significant increase from US$40 million in 2003.
-The Union for Ethical BioTrade (UEBT) – a spin-off of UNCTAD which promotes private sector engagement in BioTrade and UEBT standards – works with over 300 supply chains, and with almost half of the ingredients sustainably collected in the wild, a number of which are listed under Appendices II and III (CITES Secreteriat, 2017; pers.comm.
+As of 2017, sales by BioTrade companies and initiatives amounted to US$4.8 billion showing a very significant increase from US$40 million in 2003.
+The – a spin-off of UNCTAD which promotes private sector engagement in BioTrade and UEBT standards – works with over 300 supply chains, and with almost half of the ingredients sustainably collected in the wild, a number of which are listed under Appendices II and III (CITES Secreteriat, 2017; pers.comm.
 UEBT, 1 April 2019).
 Megadiverse countries such as Peru, which is home to around 10 per cent of the worlds plant species, have great potential to develop activities based on their rich biodiversity (SERNANP, 2019).
 During 2013-2017, Peruvian exports of its top 14 biodiversity products increased significantly from US$300 million to more than US$450 million.
-Many of these products, such as quinoa, maca, golden berry, achiote, Brazil nut, purple corn, Maiz Gigante del Cuzco, Lucuma are being promoted by BioTrade (pers.comm.
+Many of these products, such as quinoa, maca, golden berry, achiote, Brazil nut, purple corn, giant maize from Cuzco, lucuma are being promoted by BioTrade (pers.comm.
 PromPeru 2018).

-- The Nairobi package contains a series of six Ministerial Decisions on agriculture, cotton and issues related to least-developed countries (LDCs).
+- The Nairobi package contains a series of six Ministerial Decisions on agriculture, cotton and issues related to LDCs.

-- It’s important to note that the number of interventions does not necessarily represent the proportional impact of exports affected by them.
+- It is important to note that the number of interventions does not necessarily represent the proportional impact of exports affected by them.

 - FAO presents the countries where prices of one or more basic food commodity are at abnormally high levels in main markets on this dedicated website.

-- Indicator 2.c.1 – Indicator of food price anomalies.
+- SDG indicator 2.c.1: Indicator of food price anomalies.

 - Baquedano FG (2015).
 Developing an indicator of price anomalies as an early warning tool: A compound growth approach.
 FAO.
 Available at http://www.fao.org/giews/food-prices/research/detail/en/c/235685/.